Park Yong-woo (footballer)

-Park Yong-woo (born 10 September 1993) is a South Korean professional footballer who plays as a defensive midfielder or a centre-back for Al-Ain and the South Korea national team.
+Park Yong-woo (Born 10 September 1993) is a South Korean professional footballer who plays as a defensive midfielder or a centre-back for Ulsan HD and the South Korea national team.

 Style of play

-As a defensive midfielder, he protects the front line of the defensive line, has decent passing ability and technique, and his most outstanding advantage is blocking passes based on excellent anticipation.
+As a defensive midfielder, he protects the front line of the defense, with his passing ability and technique, he provides advantage by blocking passes based on anticipation.

 International career

-He was called up by Jürgen Klinsmann to represent South Korea in friendly matches against Peru and El Salvador in June 2023 in which Park made his debut as a substitution in the second half against Peru.
+He was called up by Jürgen Klinsmann to represent South Korea in friendly matches against Peru and El Salvador in June 2023 in which Park made his debut as a substitute in the second half against Peru.